 Enterprise & Industry

-Hong Kong aims to add facial recognition to public CCTVs this year: police chief
+Hong Kong to deploy facial recognition across public CCTVs as early as 2026

 A major global city is rolling out mass biometric surveillance this year.